questsin/cheats/certifications/TMF.5.OpenAPI.md

 4. Reduce cost
 5. Reduce installation difficulty;

+# Benifits =
+- Business agility and interop
+- Partnering for new services
+- Simplification of the IT estate
+- Reduced time to market;

 # Integration Program Uses =
 1. Create reusable architecture patterns
 2. Follow a design and implementation blueprint